 It supports the investment case.
 According to Antavo's Global Customer Loyalty Report 2025, which surveyed over 2,600 marketing and loyalty professionals globally, 83% of loyalty program owners report a positive return on their investment, with an average 5.2x ROI.
 Pairing that return data with your modelled cost estimate gives finance and a board the two numbers they need: what goes in and what comes back.

-Budgeting only the platform fee.
-Platform licensing is typically 20% to 30% of total annual programme cost.
-Treating it as the whole budget leads to cut rewards, compromised programme design, and a programme that fails to move member behaviour.
+| Budgeting only the platform fee | Platform licensing is typically 20% to 30% of total annual program cost.
+Treating it as the whole budget leads to cut rewards, compromised program design, and a program that fails to move member behaviour. |

-Using an optimistic redemption rate.
-Setting a 50% or 60% redemption assumption for a new programme consistently overstates year-one reward cost.
-Budget at 20% to 25% and revise upward once you have data.
+| Using an optimistic redemption rate | Setting a 50% or 60% redemption assumption for a new program consistently overstates year-one reward cost.
+Budget at 20% to 25% and revise upward once you have data. |

-Ignoring physical fulfilment costs.
-Physical goods cost five to twenty times more per redemption than digital delivery once packaging, postage, and returns are counted.
-If any physical rewards are in your catalogue, model them separately.
+| Ignoring physical fulfilment costs | Physical goods cost five to twenty times more per redemption than digital delivery once packaging, postage, and returns are counted.
+If any physical rewards are in your catalogue, model them separately. |

-Excluding programme management.
-The most common omission and the one that most often causes programmes to underperform.
-If management is not budgeted, it falls on a stretched marketing team or it simply does not happen, and the programme atrophies within 12 months.
+| Excluding program management | The most common omission and the one that most often causes programs to underperform.
+If management is not budgeted, it falls on a stretched marketing team or it simply does not happen, and the program atrophies within 12 months. |

 We have built and managed loyalty programs for energy brands, insurers, grocery retailers, FMCG companies, financial services businesses, and agri co-ops across Ireland and the UK.
-We can take your programme specification and return a cost estimate with supporting ROI modelling, ready to present internally.
+We can take your program specification and return a cost estimate with supporting ROI modelling, ready to present internally.

 How much does a loyalty program cost in Ireland?